Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Approach

 For each object, we calculate to which frame it belongs and obtain the reading order.
 We empirically found that the model performed best when the weight function $w(i, j)$ was in the form of Eq.~\ref{eq:weight}:

 Here, $k_i$ represents the reading order of the frame $\mathbf{p}$ to which $\mathbf{b}_i$ belongs.
 The closer the reading orders of $\mathbf{b}_i$, $\mathbf{b}_j$ are, the higher the score of $w(i, j)$.
-Therefore, we can make effect the prediction output by introducing frame orders and changing relationship scores.
+Therefore, we can enhance prediction accuracy by incorporating frame orders and adjusting relationship scores accordingly.

-To summarize, the end-to-end pipeline we designed is as follows.
-Given $I$, we obtain $N$ tuples $(\mathbf{b}_i, \mathbf{f}_i, \mathbf{l}_i, \mathbf{d}_i)$ by running Eq.~\ref{eq:detect} and~\ref{eq:fuse}.
-In addition, we obtain frame information $k_i$ through our frame detector.
-We then compute $r_{i \to j}$ for all $N^2$ possible combinations by Eq.~\ref{eq:relation}.
-From the $N^2$ scores, we select the top $K$ items.
-Here, $K$ is a hyper-parameter.
-We discuss how to select $K$ in Section~\ref{sec:evaluation}.
-After this, the model can generate a scene graph, consisting of object labels, their bounding boxes, and speaker-to-text pairs.